peterdremstrup/hapi-bpc/README.md

 Clone this repo and register it with NPM locally using the command: `npm link`

 Change directory to the Hapi.js project.
 Link the local version this repo using the command `npm link hapi-bpc`.

+# Publish to NPM

+Before you can publish, you need to be maintainer and run `npm login`.

+Do this:

+* Commit/merge your change to master branch.
+* Run `npm version major|minot|patch` to increase the semver version in package.json file.
+* Run `npm publish`.
+* Run `git push`.